dapr/quickstarts/workflows/python/sdk/README.md

 ### What happened?

-When you ran `dapr run --app-id order-processor --resources-path ../../../components/ -- python3 app.py`
+When you ran `dapr run -f .`

-1. First the user inputs an order for 10 cars into the concole app.
+1. An OrderPayload is made containing one car.
-2. A unique order ID for the workflow is generated (in the above example, `b903d749cd814e099f06ebf4a56a2f90`) and the workflow is scheduled.
+2. A unique order ID for the workflow is generated (in the above example, `645db1e53c644988b0b29d11dd21c118`) and the workflow is scheduled.
-3. The `NotifyActivity` workflow activity sends a notification saying an order for 10 cars has been received.
+3. The `NotifyActivity` workflow activity sends a notification saying an order for one car has been received.
 4. The `VerifyInventoryActivity` workflow activity checks the inventory data, determines if you can supply the ordered item, and responds with the number of cars in stock.
-5. The `RequestApprovalActivity` workflow activity is triggered due to buisness logic for orders exceeding $50k and user is prompted to manually approve the purchase before continuing order.
-6. The workflow starts and notifies you of its status.
+The inventory is sufficient so the workflow continues.
+5. The total cost of the order is 5000, so the workflow will not call the `RequestApprovalActivity` activity.
-7. The `ProcessPaymentActivity` workflow activity begins processing payment for order `b903d749cd814e099f06ebf4a56a2f90` and confirms if successful.
+6. The `ProcessPaymentActivity` workflow activity begins processing payment for order `645db1e53c644988b0b29d11dd21c118` and confirms if successful.
-8. The `UpdateInventoryActivity` workflow activity updates the inventory with the current available cars after the order has been processed.
+7. The `UpdateInventoryActivity` workflow activity updates the inventory with the current available cars after the order has been processed.
-9. The `NotifyActivity` workflow activity sends a notification saying that order `b903d749cd814e099f06ebf4a56a2f90` has completed.
+8. The `NotifyActivity` workflow activity sends a notification saying that order `645db1e53c644988b0b29d11dd21c118` has completed.
-10. The workflow terminates as completed.
+9. The workflow terminates as completed and the OrderResult is set to processed.